pavel-macovschi/yandex-disk/README.md

   "method" => "PUT"
   "templated" => false
 ]
-// If href in reply data will not be requested for 30 minutes it won't be available for uploading and you need to create another one.
+// If href in reply data will not be requested for 30 minutes it won't be available for uploading, and you need to create another one.

 // 2.
 Use href however you want.